helloswish/craft-out-of-stock/README.md

 ## Out of Stock Overview

-Out of Stock will fire an event when a variant has surpassed a stock threshold point.
-Out of Stock can send an email for you if enabled in config.
+Out of Stock will fire an event when a variant has surpassed a stock threshold point and send an email if enabled in the configuration.

-It will fire a stock warning event on 2 occasions:
+Stock will be checked when:
 * Every time an paid order has been submitted
 * When a variant is saved in the control panel and the stock value was manually updated